The Twenty-Fifth Principle of A Course in Miracles

 Forgiveness here refers to right seeing.
 It refers to the process of correction in our minds, whereby perception is aligned with reality – with Creation as created – to the maximal extent possible.

-Miracles are not necessarily comforting, at least not at first.
-In fact, we may experience them as discomforting, because they are shifting our thinking away from the familiar (which is ego, which is dominanted by fear and chaos, and misdirection).
+Thus, miracles are not necessarily experienced as comforting, at least not at first.
+In fact, we may experience them as discomforting, because they shift our thinking away from the familiar (which is ego, which is dominanted by fear and chaos, and whose logic is misdirection).
+It is important to never underestimate our desire to remain in familiar patterns, even when they damage us and others.

-We are accustomed to separation, and it can take time and energy to investigate it in a truly healing way.
+This is another way of saying that we are accustomed to separation, and it takes time and energy to investigate it in a truly healing way, a way that undoes separation and its effects.

-The references to time here have to do both with the experience of Atonement in time – e.g., I have to study A Course in Miracles, I have to practice forgiveness, I have to go to therapy and yoga, I have to avoid using food to ignore my feelings et cetera.
-They encompass the so-called life hacks that can be very helpful in our acceptance of the Atonement for ourselves.
+The references to time in this principle have to do both with the experience of Atonement in time – e.g., I have to study A Course in Miracles, I have to practice forgiveness, I have to go to therapy and do yoga, I have to avoid using food as a defense against feeling, et cetera.
+These encompass the so-called life hacks that can be very helpful in our acceptance of the Atonement for ourselves.

-But it also – especially in the phrase “dimensions of time” – makes clear that Atonement transcends our limited ideas about what we are and what the world is.
+But the principle also – especially in the phrase “dimensions of time” – makes clear that the Atonement transcends our limited ideas about what we are and what the world is.
 Atonement can heal the past in the present; it can heal the future in the present, and it does all this by restoring the present to our awareness.

-When we are fully capable of living only in the present moment, which the Course calls the holy instant, then we recognize the way in which time is a construct – it is always relative to an observer, to an ego – and it becomes easier to perceive beyond it.
+When we are fully capable of living only in the present moment, which the Course calls the holy instant, then we recognize the way in which time is a construct – it is always relative to an observer, to an ego – and it becomes easier for us to perceive it as a construct and find out what lies beyond it.

+This is a statement about experience; it is not a supernatural promise.
 There are no mysteries that A Course in Miracles is given to solve.
-It is not introducing us to some supernatural codex with the secrets of the universe encoded within.
+It is not introducing us to some supernatural codex containing the secrets of the universe.

 Leave a Comment